 If the arms are crossed and the fists are clenched then this indicates an attitude of hostility in addition to defensiveness.

 We clench our fists when we’re angry and are about to punch someone, literally or symbolically.
-This is a very negative body language position that a person can acquire and you should try to figure out what’s bothering the person before continuing your interaction with them.
+This is a very negative body language position that a person can acquire.
+You should try to figure out what’s bothering the person before continuing your interaction with them.

 If the person is feeling extremely defensive and insecure, the arms-crossed gesture is accompanied by hands tightly gripping the biceps.

-You may have observed this gesture in the dentist’s waiting room or in a person whose friend or kin is undergoing a major operation while he’s waiting outside.
-Those who are afraid of air travel may assume this gesture as they wait for the take-off.
+You may have observed this gesture in the dentist’s waiting room or in a person whose friend or kin is undergoing a major operation while they’re waiting outside.
+Those who’re afraid of air travel may assume this gesture as they wait for the take-off.

 I’m defensive, but it’s cool

 Sometimes a person, while feeling defensive, tries to give the impression that ‘everything’s cool’.
-Along with the crossing the arms, they raise both thumbs, pointing upward.
-As the person talks, he gestures with his thumbs to emphasize his points.
+Along with the ‘crossing the arms’ gesture, they raise both their thumbs, pointing upward.
+As the person talks, they may gesture with their thumbs to emphasize certain points of the conversation.

 It’s a good indication that the person is gaining power and shifting from a defensive position to a powerful position.
 After a few seconds or minutes, the person may abandon the arms-crossed defensive position and ‘open up’ completely.